ozeki-ai/demo/readme.md

 # TODO

+  * switch to sales guy in profile menu
+  * a split frame
   * some kind of markdown rendering ?
-  * a navigation header
-  * a split frame